 Wanted: major hip-hop heads, grinders and hustlers.
-That’s what the

-  classified ad might have read if Dr. Sherri Benn had placed one in 2004

-  when searching for Texas State University-San Marcos students to start

-  an innovative new student organization called Hip-Hop Congress (HHC).
+That’s what the classified ad might have read if Dr. Sherri Benn had placed one in 2004 when searching for Texas State University students to start an innovative new student organization called Hip-Hop Congress (HHC).

-  Benn, Texas State’s assistant vice president for Student Affairs and the

-  director of Multicultural Student Affairs, recognized that hip-hop,

-  which she calls “one of the common discourses of this generation” was

-  absent from the university’s multicultural programs and activities.
+Benn, Texas State’s assistant vice president for Student Affairs and the director of Multicultural Student Affairs, recognized that hip-hop, which she calls “one of the common discourses of this generation” was absent from the university’s multicultural programs and activities.

 “I don’t think it takes any kind of genius to recognize the power and influence of a phenomenon that has been steadily gaining momentum in terms of its cross-cultural mass appeal,” she says.
 We just needed to acknowledge it, embrace it and put it out there.”

 So she sought students to bring hip-hop to Texas State.
 “The main criteria was that they had to be major hip-hop heads, grinders and hustlers when it came to hip-hop and their willingness to do whatever was necessary to create a buzz and then work it into something real,” says Benn.

 She found those qualities in Ray Cordero, Ernst Bernard, Jeffery Plummer, Dustin Ray and Vince Milson.
 These five dedicated students, along with Benn, became the foundation for Texas State’s HHC chapter, an organization that uses “edutainment,” a blend of education and entertainment, to reach out to the community and spread its positive messages.